glener10/authentication/README.md

 ## 🧹 **Formatting the Code**

-To check the code format you can run the following command in the root folder:
+To check the code format you will need [instal golangci-lint](https://golangci-lint.run/welcome/install/) and run the following command in the root folder:

 ```
 $ golangci-lint run